How to conduct an interview for Opensource.com

-#4 : After you get approval from the Opensource.com editor on your questions, email your questions to the interviewee and include again the due date for their responses.
-You should have recieved this information from an editor, if not, please email them for the due date.
+#4 : After you get approval from the Opensource.com editor on your questions, email your questions to the interviewee (including the due date for their responses).
+You should have received this information from an editor, if not, please ask the editor for the due date.
 In general, we want to give the interviewee 2-3 weeks or more to return their responses to the questions.

 To publish the interview

 #6 : Read their responses to your questions and then write an appropriate introduction for the article.
-If the interview is for an event/conference or themed content week, like Open Science, include that in your introduction.
+If the interview is for an event/conference or themed content week, such as Open Science, include that in your article introduction.
 Give a short summary of what the reader has to look forward to in this interview.

 #7 : Then, send your introduction along with the full interview (your questions and their responses) to an Opensource.com editor for preparation and editing.

-#8 : The Opensource.com editor will let you know they have recieved it and will email you back when it is ready for your and the interviewee's final review.
+#8 : The Opensource.com editor will let you know they have received it and will email you back when it is ready for your and the interviewee's final review.

-#9 : Copy/paste the full article in an email to the intervieweee and ask them to review it and let you know if there are any changes to be made.
+#9 : Copy/paste the full article in an email to the interviewee and ask them to review it and let you know whether there are any changes to be made.